TikiTDO/ultralight_amd/README.md

 To use, include the ul_amd.js or ul_amd.min.js file before your code.

-Ultra Light AMD AMD provides exactly two interface points.
+Ultra Light AMD provides exactly two interface points.
 One to define new modules, and one to use defined modules.

 **Note 1:** You *cannot* use `def_module` without a module_name in place of `use_modules`, as you can with most `require` and `define` implementations.